-The directors present their report and audited financial statements of BensonforbedsRetail Limited for the period ended 24 April 2021.
+The Directors present their report and audited financial statements of BensonsForBedsRetail Limited for the period beginning 25 April 2021 and ended 25 September 2021.

-BensonsforbedsRetail Limited ("the Company") is a private company limited by shares incorporated and domiciled in the United Kingdom.
-The Company and parent company's registered office detailed at the start of these financial statements on page 2.
+BensonsForBedsRetail Limited ("the Company") is a private company limited by shares incorporated and domiciled in the United Kingdom.
+The Company and parent company's registered office have been detailed at the start of these financial statements.